Education for the future

 Who should I choose as recommenders?

-Consider individuals who can speak compellingly about your academic performance, personal qualities, and interest in biomedicine.
+Consider individuals who can speak compellingly about your academic performance, personal qualities, and interest in the environmental health sciences.
 At least one recommender MUST be a teacher/professor.
 Other possibilities include a school counselor, coach, employer, or community leader.
 Please do NOT ask a close relative (e.g., parent, sibling, aunt)

 - Brisa Aschebrook-Kilfoy, Ph.D., MPH, MPhil – Program Co-Director and Environmental Epidemiologist